 (a) identify the units of comparison that are used by participants in the relevant market,

-(b) identify the relevant comparable transactions and calculate the key valuation metrics for those transactions,
+(b) house evaluator will identify the relevant comparable transactions and calculate the key valuation metrics for those transactions,

 (c) perform a consistent comparative analysis of qualitative and quantitative similarities and differences between the comparable assets and the subject asset,

-(d) make necessary adjustments, if any, to the valuation metrics to reflect differences between the subject asset and the comparable assets,
+(d) make necessary adjustments, if any, to the property valuations metrics to reflect differences between the subject asset and the comparable assets,

-(e) apply the adjusted valuation metrics to the subject asset, and
+(e) apply the adjusted property valuations metrics to the subject asset, and

 (f) if multiple valuation metrics were used, reconcile the indications of value.